RadioWP/rsschool-cv-old/cv.md

 # Alexander @RadioWP\*

-\* *Personal information has been changed for privacy reasons and can be provided upon request.*
+\* *This CV has been created for training purposes.
+Personal information has been changed for privacy reasons and can be provided upon request.*

 ## Contacts\*